Inuit Post-Secondary Education Strategy

 National coordination

 To support the delivery of this strategy, 5% of annual funding will be provided to the National Coordination Secretariat (Inuit Tapiriit Kanatami) for staffing, information and physical infrastructure necessary to meet local and regional needs.
+Eligible expenses for national coordination activities may include, including but not limited to:

-- data collection and management
+- national data collection and management

-- needs assessment and analysis
+- national needs assessment and analysis

 - engagement and partnerships